Bilberry for Mental Health: An Evidence-Based Review (2025)

 Bilberry vs. Other Berries: What Makes It Special?

-While all berries offer health benefits, bilberry stands out for its exceptional anthocyanin content and unique composition that makes it particularly effective for brain health.
+While all dark berries are healthy, bilberry stands out for its exceptional anthocyanin content and unique composition, making it a focus for brain health supplements.

 Bilberry's Unique Advantages